 Article Contents

-How to Prepare Before You Receive the Invites How to Prepare When You Receive the Invite How to Prepare for Your CaRMS Interview Additional Tips to Help You Ace Your CaRMS Interview Conclusion FAQs
+How to Prepare for CaRMS Interviews Before You Receive Invites What To Do When You Receive Your CaRMS Interview Invite How to Prepare for Your CaRMS Interview Additional Tips to Help You Ace Your CaRMS Interview FAQs

-How to Prepare Before You Receive the Invites
+How to Prepare for CaRMS Interviews Before You Receive Invites

 When you find relevant information about your programs’ interview processes, create a spreadsheet where you record this information.
 This will help you gauge what kind of interview formats you might be facing.
 Remember, if you are invited to the interview, most programs will send you all this information in the invite, but if you gather it early on and keep track of which program uses which format – you can manage your expectations and start preparing for your interviews in advance.

-Be sure to reply right away to all email invitations you receive, thanking each program for the opportunity.
+Be sure to reply right away to all email invitations you receive, thanking each program for the opportunity and confirming your intent to interview.
 Some interviews will take the form of a video interview, while others will require you to be there in person.
 Most programs will give you around three weeks' notice for an in-person interview to allow time for you to make travel and accommodation arrangements.
 Plan your arrangements carefully!

 Check out our MMI interview tips to prepare: